skip to Main Content

 I have counseled many individuals in these and similar circumstances who are so concerned about finances, they are virtually paralyzed with fear and unable to take action.
 I cannot over emphasize the fact that there are solutions to these and other concerns with regard to maintaining a couple’s financial stability during the divorce process.

 While the divorce is pending and a settlement agreement is being worked out, most couples benefit from setting up temporary orders and/or support to protect their assets and credit during the divorce process.
+Temporary orders are crucial in family law cases as they provide immediate guidelines and expectations.
 Whatever the situation, either spouse can ask for a temporary support hearing at the time the divorce is filed or shortly thereafter.
+Temporary injunctions can also be requested to prevent immediate harm or protect assets during the divorce process.

 As far as paying attorney’s fees, many lawyers today accept credit cards, or offer online payment programs.
 This is an option to consider if couples are cash strapped, or want to preserve what cash reserves they have for unexpected expenses during divorce.